mojaloop/documentation/mojaloop-technical-overview/event-framework/README.md

 ### 4.1 HTTP Transports

-Current standard HTTP Transport headers for tracing.
+Below find the current proposed standard HTTP Transport headers for tracing.

 Mojaloop has yet to standardise on either standard, or if it will possible support both.

 #### 4.1.1 WC3 Http Headers